Henry Joseph (Joe) Hill

 Bridgewater College, where I formerly was employed as an Instructor in the Teacher Education Program

-Valley of Virginia Council of Teachers of Mathematics which I’ve belonged to for 30+ years and who now give an annual teaching award named in my honor.
+Valley of Virginia Council of Teachers of Mathematics which I belonged to for 30+ years and who now give an annual teaching award named in my honor.

-Fort Defiance High School Boys Tennis 2002, a website I created over 15 years ago to celebrate the high school tennis careers of Jim and his teammates.
+Fort Defiance High School Boys Tennis 2002, a website I created almost 20 years ago to celebrate the high school tennis careers of Jim and his teammates.
 Nostalgic fun now.

 Fort Defiance High School, where Lynn and I both taught for many years.
-Our children are all FDHS graduates.
+Our children are all FDHS graduates and now we have grandchildren who attend there.

-My playlist of 50+ YouTube screencasts I’ve created and posted for my Bridgewater College classes.
+My playlist of 50+ Instructional Video YouTube screencasts I created and posted for my Bridgewater College classes.
+Surprisingly, they proved to be more popular than just for my Bridgewater students.
+Some have almost 200,000 views.

 Mathematics education and the integration of technology into instruction.

-Playing tennis, riding bicycles, watching sports on tv, visiting with our children, playing with our grandchildren, traveling
+Playing tennis, riding bicycles or walking with Lynn, watching sports on tv, visiting with our children, playing with our grandchildren, traveling.

-Lasagna from Sal’s Restaurant in Edinburg VA, hot dogs, most any kind of fruit pie, golden delicious apples
+Salted caramel chocolate chunk ice cream at Smiley’s in Mount Crawford VA, Lasagna from Sal’s Restaurant in Edinburg VA, most any kind of fruit pie, golden delicious apples, most everything that Lynn cooks.

 Favorite TV Shows:

 Lynn and I are very much enjoying our empty nest and, as of 2017, our retirements.
-We enjoy walking, eating out, watching tv together, riding bicycles (click here to see a list of over 50 bike trails we have ridden on), and taking some great trips.
-But nothing makes us happier than to see our children and grandchildren.
+We enjoy walking, eating out, watching tv together, riding bicycles (click here to see a list of over 60 bike trails we have ridden on), and taking some great trips.
+We currently have traveled to 49 states and 7 foreign countries.
+For some of our longer trips, I’ve written daily vacation journals.
+For sure, nothing makes us happier than to see our children and grandchildren.
 Lynn retired from her job as an ELL teacher with Rockingham County Public Schools in June, 2017, a position she held from 2007 – 2017.
 Prior to that position, she taught High School Spanish at Fort Defiance High School for 20 years.